Content

 While therapy is a positive process, it’s very common to feel nervous and unsure of what to talk about before your first session.

-The good news is that most therapists are aware of this, and they’ll typically go out of their way to make sure that your first therapy session involves learning more about you and helping you become comfortable in a therapeutic environment.
+To start working toward that goal, your first therapy session typically involves your therapist learning more about you and helping you become comfortable in a therapeutic environment.

 As part of this process, you’ll need to sign an informed consent document.
 This is a type of legal document that confirms that you consent to take part in therapy.